MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 Phyllis requires all customers to be invoiced a 20% deposit for item 1896-S. Customer 20000 has a poor payment history, so Phyllis requires a 40% prepayment from customer 20000 for item 1896-S. The following procedure illustrates how to set up default prepayment percentages.

-### <a name="to-assign-default-prepayment-percentages-to-customers-and-items"></a>To assign default prepayment percentages to customers and items
+### To assign default prepayment percentages to customers and items

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the card for customer 20000 (Trey Research).